glauberdmo/desafios/crawlers/README.md

 Access your app website to wake up the bot.

 ## 4 🕹 Using the bot in a chat<a id="Using"></a>
-To use the bot, send a message command follow this format:
+To use the bot, send a message command following this format:
 ```
 /npf | /nadaprafazer subrredit_name1 subrredit_name2 ...
 ```